mgreiff/crazyflie-project/README.md

 ## Directories

 #### /crazy_ros/*
-The project currently contains (1) the /master node which can be interacted with from the terminal, (2) the /kinectNode node which calibrates reads data from a kineckt using the openni driver [[1]], (3) various controller nodes (MPC/PID/RefGen) and (4) the /quadcopterModel node which computes the system response (in terms of the measured states) and for simulation purposes.
+The ROS-project currently contains (1) the /master node which can be interacted with from the terminal, (2) the /kinect node node which calibrates reads data from a kinect using the openni driver [[1]], (3) various controller nodes (MPC/PID/RefGen) and (4) the /quadcopterModel node which computes the system response (in terms of the measured states) and for simulation purposes.
 The computation is done by first evaluating the nonlinear continuous time system matrices, and then computing the ZOH discrete equivalent to condut the time stepping.
 The purpose of this is to simulate the system with ROS to test different methods of control before connecting to the crazyflie.
 For simplicity, the control signals are published to the same topics that are used to communicate with the crazyflie using Wolfgang's crazyros driver [[2]].

 ![alt tag](https://github.com/mgreiff/crazyflie_project/blob/master/crazy_documentation/figures/ROSstruct.png)